 San Gil, Colombia (pronounced Sun Hill, in case you’re struggling with your Gringo accent!) is a picture-perfect colonial town in the northeastern province of Santander.
 Surrounded by beautiful mountains, rivers and canyons, San Gil is the undisputed adventure capital of the region!

-San Gil (pronounced Sun Hill, in case you’re struggling with your Gringo accent!) is a picture-perfect town in the north-eastern province of Santander.
-Surrounded by beautiful mountains, San Gil is the adventure capital of the region.
 Whatever your level of adrenaline junkie there is something for you.
-From mountain-biking more extreme than Death Road in Bolivia, to abseiling down a 50m waterfall, to a leisurely horseback ride through a valley.
+From mountain-biking more extreme than Death Road in Bolivia to abseiling down a 50-metre waterfall, to a leisurely horseback ride through a valley.

-The town itself is small – the population about 50 000 – with everything centred around the main square.
-It’s the perfect place to slow down and relax.
+The town itself is small – the population about 50,000 – with everything centred around the main square (or plaza mayor).
+San Gil is the perfect place to slow down and relax.
 It’s well connected with local and national transport so you can get here from anywhere in Colombia.
-Take an overnight bus from Santa Marta, Medellin or Bogota and get back to nature for a few days.
+Take an overnight bus from Santa Marta, Medellín or Bogota and get back to nature for a few days…

 Where to Stay in San Gil?